dpique/blogdown-webs/content/resources.md

 1. [Data-to-vis](https://www.data-to-viz.com/) is a guide for picking the best graph for your data.

+1. [Data viz course in D3](https://curran.github.io/dataviz-course-2018/) - combination of youtube lectures and worked examples in [Vizhub](https://vizhub.com/) (kind of like Github, but provides an online HTMl editor for D3 and SVG).
+Some worked examples come from this excellent free online javascript book, [Eloquent Javascript](https://eloquentjavascript.net/).

+1. [Fundamentals of data visualization](https://serialmentor.com/dataviz/) - free online book by Clause O. Wilke.

+1. [Data visualization: A Practical Introduction](https://socviz.co/index.html#preface) - free online book by Kieran Healy.

 ### Examples of data visualization

 1. Very nice visualization of [cave rescue](https://multimedia.scmp.com/news/world/article/2154457/thai-cave-rescue/index.html)